sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 04-11-2018

+- https://github.com/wagoodman/dive A tool for exploring each layer in a docker image

 # 03-11-2018

 - https://mixitconf.org/2018/bug-free-by-design Bug free.
 By design - En gros, du clean code, et du typage :-)